-Suburban's La Mirada system provides drinking water to the city of La Mirada portions of Whittier, Buena Park and Fullerton.
+Suburban's La Mirada system provides drinking water to the City of La Mirada, and portions of Whittier, Buena Park and Fullerton.
 Suburban serves approximately 55,000 people in its La Mirada system service area.
-In 2017, all of Suburban's water supply came from local groundwater wells.
+In 2018, all of Suburban's water supply came from local groundwater wells.
 Suburban provides drinking water for its La Mirada service area from its wells in the Main San Gabriel Groundwater Basin and the Central Groundwater Basin.
-Suburban also purchases supplemental drinking water from Cal Domestic.
-Cal Domestic water comes from wells in the Main San Gabriel Groundwater Basin.